 I was tempted to call it a Snickerdoodle cookie, but it doesn’t have the traditional crunchy cinnamon coating on the outside.
 Of course you can change that too.
 If you prefer a bit of a crunch to this cookie, after it is done baking, leave it in the oven at 175 degrees F for about 15 more minutes and then cool.
 And sprinkle some cinnamon on top before you place the cookies in the oven.
 Or, try my recipe for Snickerdoodle cookies.

 This recipe makes about 20 cookies, and I recommend storing them in a sealed container.
-It was inspired by a recipe in Lucy’s Specific Carbohydrate Diet Cookbook.

 - 2 cups blanched almond flour

 - 1/8 teaspoon salt

 - 1/4 teaspoon baking soda

 - 1 teaspoon cinnamon plus extra to sprinkle on top, optional

 - 1/3 cup honey